 This is now we now know about Bruce Orr, his contacts never ending with Christopher Steele, and the desire for Christopher Steele to get this information, working with Bruce Orr to the special counsel.

-That would be Robert Muller.
+That would be Robert Mueller.

-That is the unverified salacious dossier that he himself wouldn't even stand by.
+That is the unverified, salacious dossier that he himself wouldn't even stand by.

 I'll let you know immediately if there's any change.

-Sounds to me like I haven't heard anything else I assume the firewalls are holding.
+Sounds to me like I haven't heard anything else.

-He was afraid of the Senate Intel committee's inquiries into Steele.
+He was afraid of the Senate Intel Committee's inquiries into Steele.

-Steele was afraid of media coverage of him and anyway so the questions we've got to really get some answers to why was Monday so important?
+And anyway, so the questions we've got to really get some answers to.

 Monday was the day Comey was going to testify before Congress.